Back to all posts

 Should I stay near Mexico City Stadium?

 Not automatically.
 For one match weekend, proximity can help.
-For 2-6 weeks, choose the neighborhood that supports sleep, work, groceries, laundry, transit, and non-match days.
+For 2-6 weeks, choose the neighborhood that supports sleep, work, groceries, laundry, transit, airport timing, and non-match days.

 Is direct booking always cheaper than an Airbnb-style platform?